 Figure 1 illustrates the effect of density on apparent hardness of specimens containing 0.65 and 0.80% C in the as-sintered condition and after tempering 60 minutes at 205°C. As expected, the apparent hardness increases with density for both carbon concentrations.
 After tempering, the apparent hardness drops by about 5 HRC.
 As illustrated in Figure 2, the microstructure is mainly composed of martensite with areas of bainite and some retained austenite.
 The martensite content is higher in the high carbon specimens for the various densities studied.
 Image analysis confirmed that the proportion of martensite was about 10% higher in the 0.80% C specimens as compared to the 0.65% C specimens.
-The martensite content was also about 15% higher in the forged specimens compared to those in the 6.8 to 7.15 g/cm3 density range.
-It is also worth noting that the slopes of the curves in Figure 1 at 0.65% C are steeper than at 0.80% C. At low density, the apparent hardness of the high carbon specimens is higher than the 0.65% C specimens by about 6 HRC.
-This difference gradually decreases with increasing density and at full density both materials show similar hardness values.
-In wrought steels, the hardness of martensite increases rapidly up to about 0.4% C and then tends to level off due to the formation of retained austenite in high carbon steels [6].
-This can explain the similarity in hardness between both carbon contents for the fully dense specimens.
-In contrast, at lower density, porosity reduces the heat transfer, which in turn favors the formation of bainite rather than martensite.
-This may explain the larger difference in hardness at less than full density.
+A difference of about 15% in martensite content was also measured between the forged specimens and those in the 6.8 to 7.15 g/cm3 density range, the dense specimens exhibiting the highest proportion of martensite.
+It is also worth noting that the slope of the curves in Figure 1 for the 0.65% C are steeper than that of the 0.80% C. At low density, the apparent hardness of the high carbon specimens is higher than the 0.65% C specimens by about 6 HRC.
+This difference gradually decreases as the density increases and both materials show similar hardness values i.e. 60 and 55 HRC for the as-sintered and tempered conditions.
+For wrought steels, the hardness of martensite increases rapidly with carbon content up to about 0.4% and tends to level off beyond this point because of the greater tendency to form retained austenite in high carbon steels [6].
+This may explain why there is no difference in hardness between both carbon contents for the fully dense specimens.
+However, at lower density, porosity reduces the heat transfer which in turn favors the formation of bainite rather than martensite.
+This may explain the larger difference in hardness as the density is decreased.

 Figure 1.
-Effect of density and carbon content on apparent hardness of sinter hardened specimens in the as-sintered condition and after tempering 60 minutes in air at 205°C.
+Effect of density and carbon content on apparent hardness of sinter hardened specimens in the as-sintered conditions and after tempering 60 minutes in air at 205°C.